paralin/starred/README.md

 - [felixge/go-xxd](https://github.com/felixge/go-xxd) - The history of this repo demonstrates how to take a slow xxd implementation in Go, and make it faster than the native version on OSX/Linux.
 - [vmware-tanzu/kubeapps](https://github.com/vmware-tanzu/kubeapps) - A web-based UI for deploying and managing applications in Kubernetes clusters
 - [prometheus/alertmanager](https://github.com/prometheus/alertmanager) - Prometheus Alertmanager
-- [bufbuild/protoc-gen-validate](https://github.com/bufbuild/protoc-gen-validate) - Protobuf validation - v2 coming soon.
+- [bufbuild/protoc-gen-validate](https://github.com/bufbuild/protoc-gen-validate) - Protocol Buffer Validation - Checkout the new `protovalidate` project
 - [la5nta/wl2k-go](https://github.com/la5nta/wl2k-go) - A Winlink framework for Go.
 - [la5nta/pat](https://github.com/la5nta/pat) - A cross-platform Winlink client written in Go
 - [hsanjuan/ipfs-lite](https://github.com/hsanjuan/ipfs-lite) - IPFS-Lite is an embeddable, lightweight IPFS-network peer for IPLD applications